stheves/denon4j/README.md

 [![Maven Central](https://img.shields.io/badge/maven--central-0.8-blue.svg)](https://search.maven.org/#artifactdetails%7Cio.theves%7Cdenon4j%7C0.8%7Cjar)

 The denon4j project provides a higher level Java API for communicating with a Denon audio video receiver (currently only AVR1912 is tested) via TCP/IP.
-It hides the complexity of the network receiver and provides generic controls that can be used with every Denon receiver.
+It hides the complexity of the network receiver protocol and provides generic controls that can be used with every Denon receiver.

-The project is intended to be easily extended for those who want to write an API for their own AVR model.
+The project is intended to be easily extended for those who want to write an API for their own denon receiver model.

-Contributions are welcome!
+Contributions and feedback are very welcome!

+# Features

+- High level API and strong domain model
+- Lightweight and pure Java (no other dependencies needed)
+- Works out-of-the-box with your denon receiver
+- Available on Maven central

 # Prerequisites

 - Java 8
 - Maven 3.2+ (only for building)
-- You must be connected to the same network as your AV receiver
+- You must be connected to the same network as your denon receiver
 - Your receiver must be either turned on or you have to enable the network standby feature

 # Basic API Usage